tsinghua-fib-lab/ResInf/README.md

 ---

-This repository contains the source codes and data for our paper submitted and under review :
+This repository contains the source codes and data for our paper published in *Nature Communications*:

 Chang Liu, Fengli Xu, Chen Gao, Zhaocheng Wang, Yong Li and Jianxi Gao, **Deep learning resilience inference for complex networked systems**.